 - If a decision of a meeting is put to the vote, the outcome will be determined by the majority of those Members voting.
 Voting will be by a show of hands except where a poll is requested or required.
-Votes cannot be taken on resolutions which conflict with any provisions of these Rules or the law. - Where a vote is by a show of hands every Member present in person has one vote.
+Votes cannot be taken on resolutions which conflict with any provisions of these Rules or the law. - 29.1 Where a vote is by a show of hands every Member present in person has one vote.
 Where a vote is by a poll every Member present in person or who has appointed a representative has one vote.
-Where an appointed proxy is present, and he/she advises the Chairperson, the Chairperson shall direct that the vote is by a poll. - 29.2 In relation to the election of Committee Members, the vote is by a poll.

-- If there is an equal number of votes for and against a resolution, or in relation to the election of Committee Members, the Chairperson will have a second and deciding vote.
+Where an appointed proxy is present, and he/she advises the Chairperson, the Chairperson shall direct that the vote is by a poll. - In relation to the election of Committee Members, the vote is by a poll using the ballot paper issued to the Members prior to the meeting; votes received by post in advance of the meeting will be counted in the total number of votes at the meeting. - If there is an equal number of votes for and against a resolution, or in relation to the election of Committee Members, the Chairperson will have a second and deciding vote.
 The Chairperson's announcement of the decision of a vote will be final and conclusive.
 The decision is then recorded in the minutes of the meeting.
 There is no need to record the number of votes for or against the decision. - A poll can be required before or immediately after a vote by a show of hands, if at least one-tenth of the Members present at the meeting (in person or by proxy through a representative appointed in accordance with Rule 27.1) request this. - 31.2 A poll must take place as soon as the Chairperson has agreed to it, in line with the Chairperson's instructions.
 The result of the poll will stand as the decision of the meeting.

-PROCEEDINGS AT GENERAL MEETINGS
+PROCEEDINGS AT GENERAL MEETINGS Proceedings at General Meetings

-- All speakers must direct their words to the Chairperson.
-All Members must remain quiet and orderly while this is happening. - You will not be allowed to speak more than once on any individual matter unless it is to explain something or ask for an explanation until every other Member has had the chance to speak.
+32 All speakers must direct their words to the Chairperson.
+All Member s must remain quiet and orderly while this is happening.

+- You will not be allowed to speak more than once on any individual matter unless it is to explain something or ask for an explanation until every other Member has had the chance to speak.
 You will then have the opportunity to speak a second time on a matter but only if the Chairperson agrees.
-Where the Chairperson raised the matter for discussion initially, she/he shall be permitted to make a final reply on the matter. - The Chairperson will decide how long each speaker is allowed to speak, allowing equal time to each speaker. - If any point arises which is not covered in these Rules, the Chairperson will give his/her ruling.
+Where the Chairperson raised the matter for discussion initially, she/he shall be permitted to make a final reply on the matter. - 34 The Chairperson will decide how long each speaker is allowed to speak, allowing equal time to each speaker. - If any point arises which is not covered in these Rules, the Chairperson will give his/her ruling.
 If the Chairperson's ruling is challenged by more than one person, the Chairperson will step down and those present will decide the point raised on a majority vote.
 If the vote is tied, the Chairperson's original ruling is carried. - Meetings must not last longer than two hours unless at least two-thirds of the Members present agree after the end of that time to continue the meeting.